lbl-neutrino/larpixSlowControls/README.md

 Get onto the larpix-control screen on the cryo-control raspberry pi following instructions in Step 2:

-	screen -xS larpix-control
+	screen -x larpix-control

 To turn on the heating strips (in the larpix-control screen), go into the slowcontrols/ directory and type:

 	python3 heat_on.py

-If the code is running successfully the power data will be displayed on the dashboard.
+If the code is running successfully, power data will be on the dashboard.

 The power to the heating strips should turn off automatically when the temperature sensor on either the top plate or bottom of cryo reaches 273 K. However, someone should monitor the temperature and power to the strips in case the automatic shut off mechanism malfunctions.

-To exit the larpix-control screen:

- 	hit Ctrl+a and then d

 #################################################################################